-- Similar to medications and other vaccines, the COVID-19 vaccine can cause some side effects, although not everyone will experience these.
-Most side effects are minor and don’t last very long.
+- COVID-19 vaccines, like other vaccines and medications, may cause side effects, although not everyone will experience these.
+Most side effects are minor and don’t last long.

-- Examples of some side effects associated with the COVID-19 vaccine may include pain at injection site, redness, swelling, tiredness, headache, muscle pain, chills, joint pain, and fever.
+- Common side effects after receiving the COVID-19 vaccine include pain at injection site, redness, swelling, tiredness, headache, muscle pain, chills, joint pain, and fever.

-- A cool damp cloth or covered ice pack on the area where the vaccine was given may help with soreness and if needed, medication such as acetaminophen or ibuprofen may be given for pain or fever.
+- A cool damp cloth or covered ice pack placed where the vaccine was given may help with soreness.
+Medication, such as acetaminophen or ibuprofen, may be given for pain or fever as needed.

 Very common and common side effects